Happy Thoughts: 21 Science-Based Ways to Be Happier

 Another way to boost our happiness with our thoughts is to focus our attention on the good things, the things that give us joy.
 When we deliberately train our attention to notice the good (and ignore the bad), we can improve our well-being.
 Here's an exercise that may help you train your attention towards the good.

 6. I Can Change How I Feel

 The truth is we actually can change how we feel.
 One way to do this is with positive reappraisal, an emotion regulation strategy.
-Positive reappraisal involves thinking about how our present situation is not as bad at it might seem.
+Positive reappraisal involves thinking about how our present situation is not as bad as it might seem.
 For example, we might realize that we can actually learn a lot from the situation, even though it's hard.
-Or, we might find that we're grateful it's not worse than it is.
+Or, we might find that we're grateful it's no worse than it is.
 Positive reappraisal has been shown to contribute to positive outcomes (Troy, Wilhelm, Shallcross, & Mauss, 2010).
-By learning to shift our thoughts with postive reappraisal, we shift our emotions too.
+By learning to shift our thoughts with positive reappraisal, we shift our emotions too.

 7. I Can Improve My Relationships

 Developing strong, supportive social connections is one of the best things we can do for both our physical and emotional health.
-In fact, relatedness (or our sense of being socially connected to others) is considered to be an essential need for human functioning, growth and well-being (Van den Broeck et al., 2016).
-Social connections helps us be more resilient in the face of stress and even improve our physical health (Holt-Lunstad, Robles, & Sbarra, 2017).
+In fact, relatedness (or our sense of being socially connected to others) is considered to be an essential need for human functioning, growth, and well-being (Van den Broeck et al., 2016).
+Social connections help us be more resilient in the face of stress and even improve our physical health (Holt-Lunstad, Robles, & Sbarra, 2017).
 So when seeking to have happy thoughts, it’s key to remember that you can develop new social connections and improve the ones you already have.